Risk-Averse Traversal of Graphs with Stochastic and Correlated Edge Costs for Safe Global Planetary Mobility

 \subsection{Optimality of CVaR-CTP-AO*}

-We describe a sketch of proof of CVaR-CTP-AO* optimality.
-During search, the cumulative heuristic cost assigned to leaf nodes never overestimates the cost of any of their future successors thanks to the admissible heuristic function $h$.
-By extension, the values computed with~\Cref{eq:inner_exp} are never overestimated for any node and any $s \in \Omega_C$.
+We now provide a proof sketch establishing the optimality of CVaR-CTP-AO*.
+During search, the heuristic total cost assigned to each frontier node is guaranteed not to exceed the true cost of any of its future successors, since the heuristic function $h$ is admissible.
+Consequently, this implies that, for every node and every shift value $s \in \mC_\Pi$, the values computed using~\Cref{eq:inner_exp} are never overestimated.
 We also know that the CVaR measure is coherent, which implies that it is monotonic~\citep[Section 3.3.1]{wang_risk-averse_2022},~\citep[Section 3]{majumdar_how_2020}.
 The monotonicity property ensures that the CVaR of the partial policies found at every CVaR-CTP-AO* iteration (calculated with~\Cref{eq:opt_mod}) never overestimate the optimal CVaR.
 In other words, with an admissible heuristic function, CVaR-CTP-AO* always converges to a CVaR-optimal policy from below.

-If, in addition to being admissible, the heuristic function employed is consistent,~\Cref{eq:inner_exp} values for any (node, cumulative cost) pair will never decrease over search iterations.
-By similar reasoning, the CVaR of partial policies computed with~\Cref{eq:opt_mod} will monotonically converge to the optimal one over time.
+If, in addition to being admissible, the heuristic function employed is consistent, the values returned by \Cref{eq:inner_exp} for any (node, shift) input pair will never decrease across search iterations.
+By similar reasoning, the CVaR of partial policies computed with \Cref{eq:opt_mod} will monotonically converge to the optimal one over time.